resque/resque-scheduler/README.markdown

     require 'resque_scheduler'
     require 'resque_scheduler/server'

+That should make the scheduler tabs show up in `resque-web`.

+#### Changes as of 2.0.0

-As of resque-scheduler 2.0, it's no longer necessary to have the resque-web process aware of the schedule because it reads it from redis.
+As of resque-scheduler 2.0.0, it's no longer necessary to have the resque-web process aware of the schedule because it reads it from redis.
 But prior to 2.0, you'll want to make sure you load the schedule in this file as well.
 Something like this: